A great opportunity to meet and talk in a safe and friendly environment.

 Brain injury education is available to anyone who attends the Strive Rehabilitation @ Hawke's Bay.
 This is most likely to happen in an informal way either within group settings or on a one to one basis.

 The “Hero’s Journey” is offered every Wednesday morning.
-Maxine is the facilitator for this.
 This is a group educational programme about brain injury based on a book by Kit Malia and Anne Brannigan.
 It covers key concepts that help people move forward in rehabilitation.
 The process of adaptation following brain injury is a “Hero’s Journey”, hence the title of the programme.
 Family members are welcome to attend by arrangement.

 This course is offered every Monday afternoon.
-The content is broadly based on Toastmasters and is facilitated by Maxine Bevin.
+The content is broadly based on Toastmasters.

 Every year staff and clients have the opportunity to enrol in comprehensive first aid qualifications through EIT.
 This is through the Faculty of Nursing and Sports Science and is spread over four half days.